Shared Savings Program

 The Shared Savings Program Fast Facts are an annual collection of data that illustrate facts about the Shared Savings Program ACOs such as, where ACOs are located, ACO composition, payment characteristics, beneficiary population demographics, and the risk profile of the ACO beneficiary population.
 This compilation of information provides an aggregate look at the composition of all ACOs, not specific ACOs.
 To learn more about the Shared Savings Program ACOs, click on one of the two links below.

-- All Shared Savings Program and Medicare Pioneer ACOs Combined [PDF, 367KB]
+- All Shared Savings Program and Pioneer ACOs Combined [PDF, 166KB]

 Shared Savings Program Fact Sheets

 To explore more information about the Shared Savings Program, click on the collection of fact sheets below.